Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: General results on quadratic forms

 We can actually show that all $\mu_{p}(m,n)$ are close to $1$ when $p\nmid 2\det(L)$. \begin{lemme} There exists an absolute constant $C_2>0$ such that for all $m,n\in \Z_{>0}$, all primes $p\nmid 2\det(L)$, we have

 \end{lemme} \begin{proof} By \Cref{explicit_alpha}(1), \Cref{lem_uniform_alpha}, we only need to show the claim for $n=1$ and $n=\val_p(m)+1$.
 For $n=1$, we first consider the case when $p\mid m$.
 Then $Q(v)\equiv 0\bmod p$ defines a smooth projective hypersurface in $\P^{r-1}$; except the solution $v=0 \bmod p$, every $p-1$ solutions of $Q(v)\equiv 0 \bmod p$ (all these are of good type) correspond to a $\bF_p$-point in the hypersurface.
-Then by \cite[Théorème 8.1]{weil1}, there exists a constant $C_3>0$ independent of $p$ and $m$ such that
+Then by the Weil bound (see for instance \cite[Théorème 8.1]{weil1}),\footnote{In our specific case, namely that of a quadratic form, this result was in \cite{weil49}} there exists a constant $C_3>0$ independent of $p$ and $m$ such that

 Therefore, $|\mu_{p}^\good(m,1)-1|\leq C_3/p$.